 Mainly with glomerulonephritis, the glomeruli of the kidneys are affected.

-1. Due to the inflammatory reaction, the vascular wall of the glomeruli occurs the following changes:
+1. Due to the inflammatory reaction in the wall of the glomerular vessels, the following changes occur:

-• The vascular wall of the renal glomerulus becomes permeable to cellular elements
+• The wall of the vessels of the renal glomerulus becomes permeable to cellular elements

-• Microthrombi are formed, which clog the lumen of the vessels of the glomeruli.
+• Microthrombi form, which clog the lumen of the glomerular vessels.

 • The blood flow in the vessels of the affected glomeruli slows down or stops altogether.

-• The cellular elements of the blood enter the lumen of the Bowman capsule.
+• Cellular elements of the blood enter the lumen of Bowman's capsule.

-• Blood cells in the lumen of the Bowman's capsule block its lumen.
+• Blood cells in the lumen of Bowman's capsule clog its lumen.

-• Blood cells block the lumen of the renal tubules.
+• Blood cells clog the lumen of the kidney tubules.

-• The whole process of filtration of blood and primary urine in the affected nephron is disrupted (a nephron is a complex: renal glomerulus + Bowman's capsule + renal tubules).
+• The entire process of filtration of blood and primary urine in the affected nephron is disrupted (nephron is a complex: renal glomerulus + Bowman's capsule + renal tubules).

-1. Due to impaired blood flow in the renal glomerulus, the lumen of its vessels is desolate and replaced by connective tissue.
+1. Due to impaired blood flow in the renal glomerulus, the lumen of its vessels becomes empty and replaced by connective tissue.

-2. As a result of the blockage of the renal tubules by blood cells, their lumen becomes desolate and the walls stick together with the replacement of the entire nephron with connective tissue.
+2. As a result of blockage of the renal tubules by blood cells, their lumen becomes empty and the walls stick together, with the entire nephron being replaced by connective tissue.

 3. The gradual “death” of nephrons leads to a decrease in the volume of filtered blood, which is the cause of renal failure.